sseefried/docker-build-ghc-android/README.md

 ## Post script - 10 Feb 2020

 And now for a public service announcement.
-If you _actually_ want to make games don't [nerdsnipe](https://www.xkcd.com/356/) yourself like I did and work on the technological foundations.
-Just make games on a platform that you can be productive in.
+If you _actually_ want to make games don't [nerdsnipe](https://www.xkcd.com/356/) yourself like I did and work on technological foundations.
+Make games, as many as you can, as fast as you can, on a platform that you can be productive in.

 The lesson I learned from trying to get Haskell working on Android was this: the choice of programming language matters far less than the vibrancy of the community supporting your programming language for a particular domain (in this case: games).